Capino512/pytorch-rotation-decoupled-detector/README.md

 This is the repository of paper **Single-Stage Rotation-Decoupled Detector for Oriented Object**. [[Paper]](https://www.mdpi.com/2072-4292/12/19/3262/htm) [[PDF]](https://www.mdpi.com/2072-4292/12/19/3262/pdf)

 **Update:**  Updated the code for training on the DOTA, HRSC2016 and UCAS-AOD datasets.
-The test results on the HRSC2016 and UCAS-AOD datasets are very close to the results reported in our paper.
-Testing on the DOTA dataset is in progress.
+Uploaded the weights trained on these datasets.

 <img src="demo/graphical-abstract.png" alt="Graphical Abstract" style="zoom: 50%;" />